lotusengine/documentation/docs/dev/modules/index.md

 ```

 This is not advised.
 We recommend that you explicitly provide a clear message and only provide the relevant data necessary for workflows to act upon.
 Stack traces are not useful...

+## Running a module locally for development

+The summary of the steps:

+- Either use the CLI server (`module serve`) or create some kind of server wrapper to ensure proper request/response format
+- Use a localhost forwarding service (grok, localtunnel, etc)
+- Replace the module action with the request action - the module parameters should be passed as the `body` and the local tunnel URL to the module called with POST.
+- Profit